-FHA Loan Down Payment Amounts
+FHA Loans and Down Payment Requirements

 These payments depend on percentages.
 Conventional loan down payment requirements vary from company to company-you may be told by one lender that five percent of the sale price of the home is required, while another may ask for 10%.
 When it comes to FHA loans, the traditional, bare-minimum down payment amount is 3.5% of the contract sales price of the home.